You are here: Home > Itinerary Planner

 Afternoon

 Follow the route up over Birkrigg Common and out onto the coast for some stunning views.
 There are plenty of places to stop and ponder, plus some welcoming refreshment and ice-cream stops.
 When you arrive at Rampside follow Rampside Road and then Roose Road.
 This takes you towards Roose Station on the right.
 Here you can board the train back to Ulverston.
 Only two bikes per train service, no booking required.
-Please check train times before you travel.
-Return your bikes when you gat back to the station.
+Please check train times before you travel and remember to return your bikes before you get back to the station.

 Overnight